AishaShah/BDBI_FDP/README.md

     This for directory includes :

-    - rDNA consensus based on 24 unique rDNA sequences annoated in T2T-CHM13 human genome
+    - rDNA consensus based on 24 unique rDNA sequences annotated in T2T-CHM13 human genome
     - CN of each unique sequence
     - Coordinates of unique sequences in T2T-CHM13 genome
-    - Pairwise percantage identities and alignmnet of 24 unique sequences with consnesus
+    - Pairwise percentage identities and alignment of 24 unique sequences with consensus
     - Bedgraph file of GC coverage along consensus sequence
     - Variants in unique sequences
     - Blacklisted regions in rDNA 45S consensus